 When the sand in your pool filter is old, it may clump together and create gaps between the sand and the walls of the filter.
 If this is the case, the pool water can go through the filter without contact with the sand.
 This means your pool water will constantly be dirty.

 If you suspect this to be the case, open up the pool filter and check for ridges in the sand or gaps where water could easily make its way through.

 Many different things could cause cloudy pool water.
 So it is important not to immediately assume that your filter is the culprit.
 If you have checked the chemical balance of your pool, thoroughly cleaned the surfaces, backwashed your filter, and shocked the pool multiple times, it is possible that your filter media needs to be changed.

 Be confident that this is the case before changing the sand because nine times out of ten, the pool filter is not the cause of cloudy water.

 ZeoSand makes a reliable filter sand that I use in all the pools I build and maintain.

 Risks of Changing Your Pool Filter Sand Too Often

-Depending on your cleaning schedule and environment, the sand in your pool filter will need to change every 3 to 5 years.
+Depending on your cleaning schedule and environment, the sand in your pool filter must change every 3 to 5 years.
 It is important to note that changing the sand too often has some consequences.

 There is a sweet spot for how old you want your sand to be.
 And it turns out sand filters reach peak productivity after a couple of years of use.
 As the contaminants build in the sand, they create extra barriers that help trap new debris.
 So when you change your sand too early, you skip this stage altogether and start fresh when the sand is less productive.